The Office of Residence Life shall provide technical and operational assistance

 counter evidence to enlighten the hearing committee.
 The Residence Hall Judiciary

-Board can recommend to the Community Director and the Dean, sanctions such
+Board can recommend to the Residence Hall Manager and the Dean, sanctions such

 as revoking visitation privileges, community service projects, etc. or they